umputun/tg-spam/README.md

 If the message is considered spam, the bot will delete it and ban the user.

+## Admin chat/group

+Optionally, user can specify the admin chat/group name/id.
+In this case, the bot will send a message to the admin chat as soon as a spammer detected.
+Admin can unban the user by clicking the "unban" link in the message.

+In order to allow such a feature, all the params in `admin` section must be specified.

 ## Getting bot token for Telegram